A Welch & Sons Funeral Services

 Arranging a funeral can be an emotionally challenging experience and certain decisions will need to be made at a time when you’re least able to do so.
-We at A Welch and Sons Ltd are here to help and we’re just a telephone call away but, for those needing an answer to the many questions you may have, the notes on this page will help.
+We at A. Welch and Sons are here to help, and we’re just a telephone call away, but for those needing an answer to the many questions you may have, the notes on this page will help.

 Transfer of the Deceased

 We will transfer the deceased to our private facilities in our own Private Ambulance.
-Our Ambulance is not sign-written in any way so provides a very discreet means of transfer at any time of the day or night.
+Our Ambulance is not sign-written in any way, providing a very discreet means of transfer at any time of the day or night.

 We can also arrange for the deceased to be repatriated from within the UK or internationally.